milanbui/CS1A/README.md

 # CS1A
+Assignments

+Class: Intro to Computer Science in C++ I
+Instructor: Eaton
-Assignments for CS 1A Summer 2018
+Semester: Summer 2018